Workflomics/workflomics-readthedocs/docs/source/domain-expert-guide/domain-development.rst

 2. **Adding New Tools from `bio.tools` Not Present in `cwl-tools`:**

-   If the tool is not already annotated in the `cwl-tools` repository, follow the instructions in the `Add New Tools to CWL` page, which explains how to create new CWL files and annotations for the tool.
+   If the tool is not already annotated in the `cwl-tools` repository, follow the instructions in the :doc:`adding-tools` page, which explains how to create new CWL files and annotations for the tool.

-   Once you have added the new tool to `cwl-tools`, update your domain's `tools.json` file using the same process as above, linking to the new CWL file using the `cwl_reference` field.
+   Once you have added the new tool to `cwl-tools`, made a PR and merged the changes into the `main` branch, update your domain's `tools.json` file using the same process as above, linking to the new CWL file using the `cwl_reference` field.

-For further guidance on how to create new CWL files and annotations, refer to the `CWL user guide <https://tess.elixir-europe.org/materials/cwl-user-guide>`_.
+For additional guidance on how to create new CWL files and annotations, we refer to the `TESS CWL user guide <https://tess.elixir-europe.org/materials/cwl-user-guide>`_.

 Step 4: Configure Domain Files